Collective moderation of hate, toxicity, and extremity in online discussions: Declarations

 \subsection{Funding}

 JL was supported by the Marie Skłodowska-Curie grant No. 101026507.
 JL, AH, MG and the annotators were partially supported by the grant NSF DRMS 1757211.
 The annotators were also partially supported by an internal award from ASU's Center on Narrative, Disinformation and Strategic Influence.
 JG was partially supported by the Santa Fe Institute's Applied Complexity program.
 SA and DG were supported by the ERC Advanced Grant PRODEMINFO (101020961).
+MG was partially supported by the Austrian Research Promotion Agency grant number 873927 and the ERC Advanced Grant COLLADAPT (101140741).